Are you considering a move to a different city? Perhaps you

 being too remote, there are regular and direct trains from Bristol to nearby

 Bath, Cardiff and London.

 Some of the most desirable properties in Bristol are found

 in Clifton, the period homes here boast exquisite architecture and character

 whilst being located at one of the city’s highest points, many homes also have

 Beautiful, historic buildings fill Cambridge city centre, at its heart are the various stunning buildings of Cambridge University are set on cobbled streets.
-Cambridge, though, is a city where old meets new as it fasts become a large tech industry hub.
-Silicon Fen is the name that’s been given to the area surrounding Cambridge due to a large number of high tech companies in the area.
+Cambridge, though, is a city where old meets new as it fast becomes a large tech industry hub.
+Silicon Fen is the name that’s been given to the area surrounding Cambridge due to the large number of high tech companies in the area.

 Cambridge is an incredibly popular place to live and there

 is a constant shortage of property for sale.
 Only 50 miles from London and with